2. SpaceStudio User Guide#

 2.4.1.2.
 Removing a module#

-Before removing a module, make sure that the module in not instantiated in any architecture.
+Before removing a module, make sure that the module is not instantiated in any architecture.
 If it is, SpaceStudio will not allow you to remove it, and will prompt you to first remove all instances of the module from the architectures.

 In the project explorer, select and expand the solution containing the module you want to remove.